AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 ### Distributed Build Architecture

 Distrubuted builds run on nodes instead of master node.
-  - The Jenkins master is webserver that also actis as a brain for deciding how/when/where to run tasks
+  - The Jenkins master is webserver that also acts as a brain for deciding how/when/where to run tasks
   - A `node` is a server whre Jenkins runs jobs for `executors`.
   - The `agent` is the tool that manages executors on remote node.
   - Jenkins Master